ceejbot/future-of-modules/slides.md

 ![fit](images/table-flip.gif)

-^ Nobody particularly liked that.
+^ How the community reacted to .mjs.

 ---